Religious Studies (RELS) 206

 RELS 206 has not been developed with the purpose of trying to defend or criticize Islam, nor is it meant to convince you of the validity of certain religious beliefs at the expense of others.
 The academic study of religion is in part about placing religious traditions in their proper socio-historical and economic contexts so we can better understand the growth and internal diversity of religious systems over a lengthy period of time.
 Doing so enables the individual to develop a real sensitivity to and understanding of the beliefs of religious practitioners without losing the analytical and critical methodology upon which the study of religion is built.
 The goal of Religious Studies 206, then, is to provide you with a strong, basic knowledge about Islam that will help you understand the historical, ritual, theological, and political manifestations of Islam and the diversity of voices and opinions within this religious tradition.

-- Unit I: A Brief History of Islam
+- Unit 1: A Brief History of Islam

-- Unit V: The Five Pillars of Islam
+- Unit 5: The Five Pillars of Islam

-- Unit VI: The Sunnah of the Prophet: The Prophet as Moral Exemplar
+- Unit 6: The Sunnah of the Prophet—The Prophet as Moral Exemplar

-Students must hand in all their assignments by the end of the stipulated contract date and complete the exam with a passing grade of 50% or higher.
+Students must hand in all their assignments by the end of the stipulated contract date and complete the exam with a passing grade of D (50 percent) or higher.

-In order to pass the course, students must hand in their assignments, pass the exam, and achieve a composite grade of 50 percent or higher between the exam and the assignments.
+In order to pass the course, students must hand in their assignments, pass the exam, and achieve a composite grade of D (50 percent) or higher between the exam and the assignments.

 To learn more about assignments and examinations, please refer to Athabasca University's online Calendar.

 Ayoub, Mahmoud M. Islam: Faith and History.
 Oxford: Oneworld Publications, 2004.
 (PDF)

 Quinn, Anthony, Irene Pappas, Michael Ansara, and Johnny Sekka.
 The Message: The Story of Islam, DVD.
 Directed by Moustapha Akkad.
 Filmco International Productions, 1976.